How do you get to Slovak PyCon?

 - If you drive from Prague, take the highway D1 to Brno, once in Brno take the highway D2 heading to Slovakia and Bratislava.
 After arriving to Bratislava follow the highway and leave it at the exit Mlynska dolina after passing the tunnel.
 Be cautious, the exit is located right after the tunnel, so you should stay in the right lane while in tunnel.

 - From eastern and southern Poland choose your way to Katowice.
 From there follow the road to Cadca, Slovakia.
 Follow the road all the way to Zilina, then switch to the highway D1 to Bratislava.
 After arriving to Bratislava, you should pass the river of Danube twice following the direction Praha/Brno, then leave the highway following the instructions above.

-All neighbouring capital cities Vienna, Prague, Budapest, Warsaw and Kiev have direct bus connections.
+All neighbouring capital cities Vienna, Prague, Budapest, Warsaw and Kyiv have direct bus connections.

-All neighboring capital cities Vienna, Prague, Budapest, Warsaw and Kiev have direct train connections.
+All neighboring capital cities Vienna, Prague, Budapest, Warsaw and Kyiv have direct train connections.

 There are plenty of opportunities for accommodation in Bratislava.
 From coach surfing, Airbnb to hostels and five star hotels.
 Even though it is not the main tourist season, we advise you to book your accommodations in advance.

 Bratislava offers much more than just PyCon.
 If you decide to stay in Bratislava a few days longer, have a look at M_P_ BA (alternative map of Bratislava) which lists popular attractions as well as unusual destinations within the city.
 Check out peoples' comments to find out about each location or event.